landonviator/dynamic_plugin_window/README.md

 ## Usage
 To use `DynamicPluginWindow` in your plugin:

-1. Include the `DynamicPluginWindow` class in your plugin editor (only if you're doing a header-only approach inside of bringing in as a Juce submodule).
+1. Include the `DynamicPluginWindow` class in your plugin editor (only if you're doing a header-only approach instead of bringing in as a Juce submodule).
 2. Call `DynamicPluginWindow::setPluginWindowSize` from your editor's constructor or whenever you need to resize the plugin window.
 For example:

    ```cpp